manuel-russello/ICp-banking-microservices/README.md

 ## Part 4 - Push the banking application to your GitHub repository

-1. Connect to your GitHub account or create one, it's free!
-Your username will be **YOUR_USERNAME**
-2. Create a new repository and name it `icp-code-pattern-YOUR_USERNAME` (OR FORK THE REPO?!), this will be **YOUR_REPOSITORY_NAME**
-3.TODO
+1. Commit the fresh code you modified to add changes to the local repository:

+   `git commit -m "Update of bankingAPI.js"`

+2. Push the code you commited to transfer the last commit to your Github repository:

+   `git push"`

 ---

 :thumbsup: Congratulations!
-Your banking application locally works !
+Your banking application locally works and modifications have been pushed to your Github repository!
 Ready for IBM Cloud private ?

 ---